What Is Diabetes?

 The blood volume and waveform’s are to assess whether you have adequate blood flow for healing and muscle activation.

-We as podiatrists are also able to perform an examination using a monofilament.
+The podiatrists at Erica Dash Podiatry are also able to perform an examination using a monofilament.
 A monofilament is a device that is used to assess sensory nerves by applying direct pressure to 10 sites on each foot.

 The monofilament applies 10 grams of pressure to different areas of the foot, as this is seen as the standard of what we should be able to feel.